Bracken Ridge

 What has been the trend in development approvals over the past five years in the Bracken Ridge SA2?

-Looking at development activity over the past five years, the Bracken Ridge SA2's approval levels have been significantly above the yearly average of 43, indicating strong recent growth in development activity.
+Looking at development activity over the past five years, the Bracken Ridge SA2's approval levels have been slightly above the yearly average of 43, showing modest growth in recent years.

 How many dwellings will be needed to accommodate future population growth in the Bracken Ridge SA2?